arec1b0/ml-cicd-pipeline/API_DOCUMENTATION.md

   - `model_uri` (str): Registered MLflow model URI (`models:/<name>/<version or stage>`)
   - `model_version` (str | None): Registered version when available
   - `model_path` (Path | None): Optional local path where the model was saved
+  - `reference_dataset_uri` (str | None): Storage URI for the persisted training split used as drift reference

 **Side Effects:**
 - Creates parent directories if they don't exist
 - Saves model as pickle file when `output_path` provided
 - Saves `metrics.json` next to `output_path` (or at `metrics_path`) with accuracy
+- Persists the reference dataset (features, targets, predictions) to `REFERENCE_DATASET_URI` when configured
 - Registers the model to MLflow using environment variables (`MLFLOW_TRACKING_URI`, etc.)

 **Usage:**